- 1 Important tips for best management

 |Heavy tandem or offset disc||35-65||5-15|

 Tillage operations can be managed to maintain surface residues while preventing serious erosion.
-Residue left standing will help trap snow and increase spring soil moisture.
+Residue left standing in the field will help trap snow and increase spring soil moisture.
 Usually 45 per cent of soil moisture conserved in an 18-month fallow period is received over the first fall and winter.
 By trapping snow more effectively, more soil moisture can be conserved.
-This increased moisture conservation can reduce the need for summerfallow and allow more stubble cropping.
+This increased moisture conservation can reduce the need for summerfallow and allow more continuous cropping.

-A 2012 survey found that 87 per cent of the 996 canola growers surveyed in Western Canada said they used conservation tillage 1.
+A survey conducted in 2012 reported that 87 per cent of the 996 canola growers surveyed in Western Canada practiced conservation tillage 1.
 Of the three conservation tillage subgroups:

 Major advantages of conservation tillage systems may include:

-- less soil erosion by wind and water due to retention of surface residue
+- reduced soil erosion by wind and water due to the retention of – and protection from- surface residue

 - increased soil microbial and faunal populations

 - increased soil moisture storage and infiltration rate